w-frank/w-frank.github.io/content/pollinator-plants.md

 The way we choose to manage our outdoor spaces can make a big difference to the natural world.
 By growing more wildlife-friendly plants you can attract a wider range of species into your garden, creating a haven for nature.

-These plants are some of the best flowers, wildflowers and herbs in our small back garden that wildlife absolutely love...
+These plants are some of the best flowers, wildflowers and herbs in our small back garden that wildlife absolutely love:

 1. Foxgloves *(Digitalis)*
 2. Hardy geraniums/cranesbills *(Geranium)*